Chapter 42 : Snap

 I propped my boots on the dashboard, staring out the foggy windshield as we inched towards downtown London, swaddled in smoky traffic.
 “How’s Evelyn?”

-“She’s not speaking to me either,” I said, mouth wrung into a sympathetic line.
-“Or maybe I’m not speaking to her; not too sure.
-Too many broken friendships to keep track of.
-I should really start keeping a log…”
+“I'm sorry, Fred.
+If it's any consolation, she’s not speaking to me either,” I said, mouth wrung into a sympathetic line.
+“Or maybe I’m not speaking to her — not too sure about the details, really.
+Too many broken friendships to keep track of."
+I cocked my head to the side.
+"I should really start keeping a log…”

-“I yelled at all my friends and then left the country,” I replied simply, innocently.
+“Yell at all my friends and then leave the country,” I replied simply, innocently.
 After an awkward pause, I added: “Isn’t that what everyone does when they get upset?”

 Now that I couldn’t joke about it, my frustration with the current state of events was slowly starting to burble over.
 If Fred wanted me to be serious, then fine, I could give him serious.

 “No, do not Aggy me.”
 I ranted throatily, voice hoarse with dangerous fury.
 I was getting carried away, I knew that, but it just felt so good to finally vent the feelings that had been clumped inside my chest, weighing me down for the past week.
 “You weren’t there, Fred.
 You didn’t see how bad everything got — Aidan was off partying, Dom was with her stupid boyfriend, Evelyn was MIA, and Potter — Potter was acting like we’d all never existed.”